 This guide is intended to help you find the resources you need to restore your mental and physical well-being.

 Medication can treat many mental health conditions.
-The National Institute of Mental Health notes that well-researched and effective medications include:
+The

 - anti-anxiety medications

 These medications can treat a range of conditions.
 A doctor, psychiatrist, nurse practitioner, or physician assistant must prescribe them.

 To locate a healthcare professional who can prescribe medications as part of your treatment plan, you can start by contacting your insurance provider, if you have one.
 Using a psychiatrist in your network can save you money.

 If that’s not an option, you may want to search using a database operated by a reliable mental health organization, such as these: